scaleoutsystems/stackn/docs/dev.md

 Username: stefan@scaleoutsystems.com
 Password:
 ```
 This assumes that you already have a deployment of STACKn, and that you have a user setup in that deployment.
 This will not create a new user.
+If you have a valid SSL certificate, you won't have to use the ``--insecure`` option.

 ## Telepresence